-The loading, linking and installation of applets in the card occur in a controlled environment prior issuance of the product.
-The installer in charge of these operations is out of the scope of the TOE.
+The loading and linking of applets in the card occurs in a controlled environment prior to issuance of the product and is therefore out of the scope of the TOE.
+The installer's functionality is limited to applet instance creation (installation of applets contained in pre-loaded packages) and applet instance deletion.